MicrosoftDocs/fabric-docs/docs/data-development/graphql-schema-view.md

 ---
-title: Fabric GraphQL API schema view and Schema explorer
+title: Fabric API for GraphQL schema view and Schema explorer
-description: Learn about the Microsoft Fabric GraphQL API schema view and the Schema explorer pane, including how to modify objects. ms.reviewer: sngun ms.author: sngun
+description: Learn about the Fabric API for GraphQL schema view and the Schema explorer pane, including how to modify objects. ms.reviewer: sngun ms.author: sngun
 author: snehagunda
 ms.topic: conceptual
-ms.search.form: GrpahQL schema view ms.date: 04/05/2024
+ms.search.form: GrpahQL schema view ms.date: 05/02/2024
 ---

-# GraphQL API Schema view and Schema explorer
+# Fabric API for GraphQL schema view and Schema explorer

 > [!NOTE]
 > Microsoft Fabric API for GraphQL is in preview.